Kkinod/-Blackjack-/README.md

 # -Blackjack-
 Hello,

-This is my first slightly larger project, a Blackjack style game. using functional programming.
+This is my first private project, a Blackjack style game. using functional programming.

 There are still a few minor differences between the original BlackJack but this will be fine tuned.